themotte/rDrama/readme.md

 ---

-## Linux
+# Linux

-### Download Drama

-Download Drama into your machine by running this command.
+1- Download Drama into your machine by running this command.

 ```
 git clone https://github.com/Aevann1/Drama/ /drama
 ```

-### Install Drama

-Navigate to `/drama`
+2- Navigate to `/drama`

 ```
 cd /drama
 ```

-then run the following command:
+3- run the following command:

 ```
 source setup
 ```

-That's it.
+4- That's it.
 Visit `localhost` in your browser.

 ---